 If you want something that will do a great job and do it more easily and in less time then you’ll need to go with an electric version.
 A manual could take as much as 10 minutes to prepare grounds appropriate for espresso.
 On the other hand, if you’re preparing something for a French press and you need the grounds to be coarser then the manual might be the right choice.

-Which Of These Grinders Is Ultimately The Best?
+Which Grinder Is The Best?

 If one of these were hands down better than the other then it would be a simple answer and everyone could just simply go with that choice.
 Each of these has their advantages and disadvantages.
 The blade grinder is going to be less expensive and take up less space.
 It will require a certain level of management because you will need to pulse the grinding rather than consistently using the blades from beginning to end.